Visualizing Coding Agent ROI: Designing a Cross-Agent Dashboard

 The Problem

 A frontend team might love Cursor's multi-file editing while an infrastructure team prefers Claude Code's CLI integration.
 A team that values spec-driven development might gravitate toward Kiro's Spec workflow.
-Standardizing on one tool means some teams always lose.
+The optimal tool varies by team, so selection should be delegated — within organizational constraints (security policy compliance, cost ceilings, CI/CD integration requirements).

-That said, delegation has limits.
-When the number of tools grows unchecked, the costs of security reviews, license management, and fragmented knowledge sharing become significant.
 A practical guideline is to cap the organization at three concurrent agents.
-Beyond that, the overhead of managing multiple tools starts to erode the productivity gains from freedom of choice.
+Beyond that, the overhead of security reviews, license management, and fragmented knowledge sharing starts to erode the productivity gains from freedom of choice.
 When introducing a new agent, treat it as a replacement for an existing one by default, with a time-boxed evaluation period for parallel operation.

 Four Metric Domains to Track